-There are two reasons why someone doesn’t succeed at something – failure, and fear of failure.
-That’s it.
 Of these, fear of failure is the real destroyer of success because it stops us from even trying.
-At the very least a trail of failure shows a history of attempting to achieve something, no matter how much carnage was left in the aftermath*.
-The real destroyer of success is not trying at all, and this finds root in the fear of failure.
+At the very least, a trail of failure shows a history of attempting to achieve something, no matter how much carnage was left in the aftermath*.
+The real destroyer of success isn’t failure, as Sir Winston Churchill said, “Success consists of going from failure to failure without loss of enthusiasm.”
+No, the success killer is not trying at all, and this finds root in the fear of failure.

 It is therefore important to consider ways to see the signs that fear is taking over so we can manage the symptoms, and help build an immune system to keep fear in check.
 A few years ago I had Fifth Disease, and it was probably the most painful experience of my life.
 To this day whenever my body is fighting a sickness I get pains in my wrists as my body is letting me know it is under attack and fighting back.
 My mind also gives a few little tells when it is under attack from the fear virus, it makes excuses.
 Not big ones, just enough to make me question whether my plans can actually succeed.